 When we got our land, only the central area was fenced, the rest is open to the local wildlife.
-So I have spent my first year mostly in observation of this space while I began to ponder on what I wanted to do.
+So I have spent my first years mostly in observation of this space.
 This has been a very long time coming, so the wish to jump right in was so strong – but I knew that with this land at the north side of the mountains overlooking the vast high desert, I needed to really observe the Sun, the winds, the trees and plants already growing, as well as the animals that live here…

 What we have is a perimeter of trees, many in bad shape – as the property had been empty for 2 years.
 Diseases and even gophers are slowly taking them down.
 Some trees have been planted too closely to the fence line, which may be troublesome in the years to come.
 No real micro-climates except underneath certain trees, but due to a single surrounding tree line, the West facing side knocks out the coolness of the morning during the Summer.